dylansth/employee-tracker-sql/README.md

 # Employee Tracker

-Manage employees for a company in a SQL database.
+Manage employees for a company in a SQL database using this back-end application.

 Video Example: https://drive.google.com/file/d/12GC7jlbTWemJvgC6KVPYeCpGHeSIbcMF/view